Dr Matthew Roberts

-Matthew works in private practice and at Mercy Health O'Connell Family Centre.
-He is known for a capacity to engage and work collaboratively with patients and families, foster team-based care with colleagues, and adapt his therapeutic approach to the situation, be that a single session or ongoing treatment.
-He greatly enjoys reflective practice with other clinicians and workers, and to this end offers secondary consultation, second opinions and clinical supervision to professionals.
+Matthew works exclusively in private practice as a psychotherapist.
+He is known for a capacity to engage and work collaboratively with patients and families, support team-based care with colleagues, and adapt his therapeutic approach to the clinical situation.

-Beyond his clinical work Matthew is busy developing a role as a Clinical Science Communicator, writing and speaking on perinatal, family and general mental health matters.
-This increasing work includes journal publications, conferences, seminars and media engagements.
+Beyond his clinical work Matthew has developed a role as a Clinical Science Communicator, writing and speaking on perinatal, family and general mental health matters.
+This work included journal publications, conferences, seminars and media engagements.
 He also writes a blog www.mydoctorshandwriting.com which has attracted international praise on social media and republication by other media outlets.